 Preparing Your Child

 Families know their children best.
-A child’s temperament, age and prior early care and education experience can help families figure out the best way to prepare him/her for a new early care and education experience.
+A child’s temperament, age and prior early care and education experience can help families figure out the best way to prepare their child for a new early care and education experience.

 - Explain to your child what will happen on the first few days.
-Ask the teacher or provider about daily schedules, special activities, etc., so you can tell your child what to expect.
+Ask the teacher or provider about daily schedules, special activities, etc. to set expectations.

-- Talk to your child about his/her feelings and try to be reassuring if your child displays any signs of anxieties.
+- Talk to your child about their feelings and try to be reassuring if your child displays any signs of anxieties.

 - Read books with your child on the topic of starting new early care and education.

-- Always say goodbye to your child and be sure to tell him/her who will pick him/her up and at what time.
+- Always say goodbye to your child and be sure to tell your child who will pick them up and at what time.

-- Take some photographs of your family, pets, and home to the provider so that your child can find comfort in them in his/her new surroundings.
+- Take some photographs of your family, pets, and home to the provider so that your child can find comfort in them in their new surroundings.

 - Talk to other families who have recently transitioned their child into care for ideas that have worked for them and their children.